Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Further Details on Creation of Explanation Annotations for Gene Description Facts Dataset

 \section{Further Details on Creation of Explanation Annotations for Gene Description Facts Dataset}

 We constructed \textit{Evidence Annotations} for the \textit{Gene Description Facts} dataset by having GPT-4 annotate query relevance for all evidence across 50 randomly sampled query-entity pairs (positive examples) and the same 50 queries but with a randomly sampled alternative entity (negative examples), resulting in 6400 query-evidence pairs (100 queries each retrieving 64 pieces of evidence) with a binary annotation.
+The same instructions were followed by the drug discovery expert when providing annotations used to validate the GPT-4 annotations in Section \ref{sec:gdf}.
+The expert annotator was a Principal Scientist with over two years industry drug target identification experience in addition to holding a domain-relevant PhD and post-doc.
+They consented to the use of their annotations.

 We used GPT-4 to obtain relevant/irrelevant annotations for this task by using the following prompt, substituting in GENE\_DESCRIPTION\_FACT and EVIDENCE\_SENTENCE: